Samhithanelupudi/fake-news-detection/README.md

 ## How to Access the Project
 Clone this repository and run the Jupyter notebooks provided to see the model in action.

-## Contact
-For any questions or inquiries, feel free to reach out: [your email address]